Short-distance production of three particles with large scattering length: Point-production amplitude

 The full point-production distribution up to $\pwl=2$ is given by

-where $\vert \vec{k}\vert=k=\sqrt{ mE - \frac{3}{4}p^2 }$ due to the delta distribution in the integral.
-To obtain the contribution of individual partial waves, we set the contribution of the other partial waves to zero.
+where $\vert \vec{k}\vert=k=\sqrt{ mE - \frac{3}{4}p^2 }$ due to the $\delta$ distribution in the integral.
+Furthermore, we assume that matrix element for the initial reaction and the final state interaction of the neutrons factorize and that the energy dependence of the neutron relative energy spectrum at low energies is dominated by the final state interaction (see Ref.~\cite{Hammer:2021zxb} for details).
+The point-production distribution can then be related to the differential cross section via $\text{d}\sigma/\text{d}E\sim R(E)$.
+To isolate the contribution of individual partial waves, we set the contribution of the other partial waves to zero.
 In this case there are no interference terms, by construction.